STAT540-UBC/STAT540-UBC.github.io/subpages/assignments.md

     - In the description of the issue, tag both TAs by including the text `@farnushfarhadi` and `@santina`, and paste the revision SHA.
 You can also include a link to the markdown file as well.
      - Click "Submit new issue".
 You're done!
 Congratulations!

-> If you're concerned that something hasn't gone right with the submission, send Farnush and Santina (farnush.farhadi@gmail.com, santina424@gmail.com) an e-mail with your assignment attached. **Note**: this is *only* an emergency back-up plan.
+> If you're concerned that something hasn't gone right with the submission, send Emma, Julia and Ogan (emmagraham@cmmt.ubc.ca, julia.anstett@alumni.ubc.ca, ogan.mancarci@msl.ubc.ca) an e-mail with your assignment attached. **Note**: this is *only* an emergency back-up plan.
 We will pester and work with you until you eventually get it submitted via GitHub.